-All new students are given required
+All new students are given required physical examinations at the

-with the cost of such examination included as part of the first
+examination included as part of the first trimester student fees.

-trimester student fees.
-Health care provided to the student,
+Health care provided to the student, student's spouse and children

-Clinic.
-A prerequisite for the first chiropractic palpation course
+the first chiropractic palpation course is a completed new student

-is a completed new student physical.
-All new students are
+physical.
+All new students are encouraged to schedule their new

-encouraged to schedule their new student physical at their earliest
+student physical at their earliest convenience during their first

-convenience during their first trimester of attendance.
+trimester of attendance.

 Occasional challenges and crises in life don't stop just because

-you are enrolled in School.
+you are enrolled in school.
 Depression, helplessness, anxiety,

 homesickness, marital conflicts, and many other personal issues are